benmesander/rvint/README.md

 ## Division

-### On 32-bit processors
+### On 32-bit processors (RV32I, RV32E)
-- 32-bit by 32-bit signed and unsigned division with 32-bit result and remainder. (unsigned division is RV32E compatible)
+- 32-bit by 32-bit signed and unsigned division with 32-bit result and remainder.
 - Fast 32-bit unsigned division by 3
 - Fast 32-bit unsigned division by 5
 - Fast 32-bit unsigned division by 6